 xRDP allows you to connect to a remote desktop and control it through it’s graphical user interface.

-Hopefully this article helped you set up xRDP on your Ubuntu 20.04 server, install your preferred desktop environment, connect to it from your OS, and improve connection speed.
+Hopefully this article helped you set up xRDP on your Ubuntu 22.04 or 20.04 server, install your preferred desktop environment, connect to it from your OS, and improve connection speed.

 If you have encountered any issues or have any further questions, feel free to leave us a comment or contact us.